max124125/max124125/README.md

 - Helped to build contacts database for future use.

 # Design work
+ I have done dozens of projects through a combination of teams, school and hobby work.
-  Several of my personal favourite hobby projects along with high school and University projects can be found in the repositories page.
+  Some of my personal favourite ones can be found in the reposisitory tab, however I unfortunatly have yet to make repo's for many other ones yet.
-  The final reports/videos and more can be found under each project.

-My design work however includes projects from:

-Queens:
-- Baja SAE team (CVT Secondary, CVT cooling system, Other Manufacturing work)
-- Satellite team (Solar Array Mechanisms, Antenna deployment Mechanisms, General Work)
-- Capstone project (Drone project for Queen's Rover Team)
-- Course Projects (Vertical farming, Medical drone logistics, Gearbox optomization etc.)
+A fairly comprehensive list for many of them is below, and feel free to reach out about any questions you have!

 Hobby Projects:
 - Voron0-TinyM (And full rebuild) [Repository available]
 - RXL-Printer Project [Repository available]
+- Classic Vinyl Jukebox [Repository available]
 - Motorized Electric scooter [Repo being made]
 - Motorized Mini Electric Skateboard  [Repo being made]
 - MSGEQ7 OneWay mirror Equalizer  [Repo being made]
 - RTC LED Clock [Repo being made]
 - Many more.....

+Queen’s Satellite Team | Mechanisms Lead
+September 2025 – 2026| Queen's University
+A team focused on the design fabrication and launch of a Satellite
+ •  CAD Deployment development for UHF Antenna, S-Band Antenna, Solar panels, Tethered Payload for Satellite
+ •  Design, Development and construction of Ground station system

 High school:
-- 3 projects in grade 11 robotics (BreadBoard Space Invaders, Infinity mirror display base, Mini CNC plotter  [Repository available])
+- 3 projects in grade 11 robotics (BreadBoard Space Invaders, Infinity mirror display base, Mini CNC plotter  [1 Repo available, others being made])
-- 3 projects in grade 12 robotics (LED MSGEQ7 Spectrum Equalizer, CreditCard Gameboy, Foldable 3D printer  [Repository available])
+- 3 projects in grade 12 robotics (LED MSGEQ7 Spectrum Equalizer, CreditCard Gameboy, Foldable 3D printer  [1 Repo available, others being made])

 # Strengths and areas for improvment